-The cyber landscape in 2018 is a chaotic and dangerous place.
+The cyber landscape is a chaotic and dangerous place.
 From state-sponsored hackers to financially motivated cybercrime gangs and negligent data loss, risk is everywhere and liabilities are high.

 Recent estimates claim that cybercrime now costs the global economy $600bn annually.
 With experts now agreed it’s not a case of “if” but “when” your organisation suffers a major breach or outage, the expanding cyber-insurance industry offers a vital way to protect against losses.